Blueshoe/djangocms-layouter/README.rst

     :alt: Code analysis status

 **Django-CMS Layouter** is a plugin for **Django CMS** which aims to provide a grid system for authors and editors with a high ease of use and comprehensibility.
-It is leveraging `Bootstrap 3 <http://getbootstrap.com/>`_ as it is a very popular framework to create responsive websites.
+It is leveraging `Bootstrap <http://getbootstrap.com/>`_ (version 3 and 4 supported). as it is a very popular framework to create responsive websites.

 .. image:: https://raw.githubusercontent.com/Blueshoe/djangocms-layouter/master/layouter.gif